-The Criminal Justice: Police A.A.S. program builds a critical foundation for employment in the field of law enforcement or criminal law.
-The program is also devised for students to transfer to a four-year institution offering a criminal justice or closely related major.RETURN TO CRIMINAL JUSTICE MAIN PAGE
+The Criminal Justice: Police program builds a critical foundation employment in the field of law enforcement or criminal law.
+The program provides a practical and theoretical basis for employment in law enforcement or an investigative field, or for transfer to a four-year institution offering a criminal justice or closely related major if desired.

 POLICE PROGRAM LEARNING OUTCOMES

 - Identify the various components of the criminal justice system.

 - Identify current trends and issues in law enforcement.

 - Understand the cause and effect of crime and personal and criminal behavior.

 - Understand and apply knowledge of the New York State Penal Law and Criminal Procedure Law.

 - Apply investigative techniques and methods as it applies to criminal cases, proceedings and management.